 Low global prevalence of at-risk groups was assessed in 2,65%.
 But again there were some regional variations with the highest infection rates in Central Africa and lowest in Southeast Africa.

 Just over 3% of the participants in antenatal clinic were HCV positive, an infection rate similar to that observed in all the low-risk population.
 The researchers therefore suggest that patients in prenatal would be a good population to follow the trends of HCV in the general population.

 About 12% of high-risk individuals were infected with HCV.
 Prevalence ranged between 46% in a cohort of injecting drug users in Kenya to 10% among patients with liver disease.

 About 6% of patients with HIV were co-infected with HCV, with rates ranging from about 7% in West Africa to 4,5% in south-eastern Africa.

-"There is a clear unmet need for the prevention and treatment for HCV treatment access needs to be improved for both groups, both monoinfectado and co-infected," the authors conclude.
+"There is a clear unmet need for prevention and treatment for HCV, access to treatment needs to be improved for both groups, both monoinfected and co-infected," the authors conclude.

 Rao VBR et al. Hepatitis C seroprevalence, co-infection with HIV in sub-Saharan Africa: a systematic review and meta-analysis.The Lancet infect Dis, online: dx.doi.org/10.1016/S1473-3099(15)00006-7 (2015).